 AND WE JUST ADDED A MAJOR SYMONS LANDSCAPE TO OUR GALLERY!

 George Gardner Symons (1861-1930).
 "Forest Brook, Greenfield," oil on canvas, 26 x 30, signed.

 WE CALL IT

 To paint en grisaille means using all the grey color values between black or brown and white--with the idea being to give the painting the effect of sculpture.
 A number of times, Symons experimented with this technique on landscape, achieving brilliant results.
 Here nature is the sculptor and winter freezes the medium.
-We think this is one of Symon's very best landscapes, and are pleased to offer it to collectors.
+We think this new addition to our collection is one of Symon's very best landscapes, and are pleased to offer it to collectors.